pmelchior/usrp-sciprog/README.md

 This repo contains information about the USRP at the Department of Astrophysical Sciences, foremost material for its first week course "Intro to Scientific Programming", aka *bootcamp*.

+The plan for the first week is to give you an overview of good things to know when it comes to scientific computing, give you time to do some hands-on exercises, and provide resources for you to learn more.
+We aim to cover basic unix commands and remote login (ssh), software version control (git and github), the Python programming language and scientific programming stack, and basic statistics.
+Given that we only have a week, we will only scratch the surface on each of these topics, but many of us will be around and willing (physically or via email/Slack) to provide support and additional guidance throughout the summer.

-**Before you start, please make sure that you have all necessary software installed on your personal machine.
+**Before you start, please make sure that you have all necessary software installed on your personal machine *before* we start the bootcamp.
 To help you along the way, have a look at [these instructions](SETUP-INSTALLATION.md).**

 ## Schedule of the week

-All sessions take place in room 033 unless otherwise noted. **The agenda for each days is detailed in the respective README files**, but in general every day looks roughly like this:
+All sessions take place virtually on zoom. **The agenda for each days is detailed in the respective README files**, but in general every day looks roughly like this (all times Eastern):

 * 09:30-10:30 Course 1